dimitrizzz/employees-app/README.md

 This is a small React application that displays a list of employees and allows basic interaction such as searching, filtering, and viewing employee details.

-The goal of this project was to build a simple but clean UI using modern React tools and best practices.

 ## Live Demo